Complete Guide to Homemade Cleaning Solutions

 • Instructions: Sprinkle baking soda, then spritz with vinegar.

-• How to Use: Let it fizz for 10-15 minutes, scrub, and rinse clean.
+• How to Use: Let it bubble for 10–15 minutes, scrub, and rinse clean.

 • Storage: Keep ingredients separate until use.